 - Hot glue gun or use a craft glue if kids will be making it

-- A super yummy snack in a small bag – I used red and green mini M&Ms
+- A super yummy snack in a small bag – I used red and green M&Ms

+- Clip the pipe cleaner in the clothespin.
 Pull the ends of the pipe cleaners up and twist.
-Then do some fancy bends on the ends to make them look like antlers.
+Then do some curly bends on the ends to make them look like antlers.

-Use the paint pen to add a child’s name to the clothespin and clip the reindeer to the treat bag.
+- Use the paint pen to add a child’s name to the clothespin.
+Then clip the reindeer to the treat bag.

 Kids love snacks and these reindeer treat bags are a great way to personalize a party favor for your child’s friends.